 - 2 cups granulated sugar

-- 4 oz Champagne, Cava or Prosecco, chilled
+- 4 oz Champagne Sub with Prosecco or Cava, chilled

 - Combine sugar and water in heavy saucepan and bring to boil.
 Simmer sugar syrup for three minutes, making sure all of the sugar has dissolved in the water.